JoyFlickTeam/joyflick/README.md

    | profilePicture | Image   | user's profile picture |
 ### Networking
 - Sign Up Screen
-  - (POST) send the username and password to the user table.
+  - (POST) Send the username and password to the user table.
 - Home Screen
   - (GET) Query all games from api according to recent releases.
   ```java